PX4/PX4-user_guide/en/assembly/quick_start_holybro_pix32_v5.md

 ## Unboxing

-Pix32 v5 is sold bundled with a number of different combinations of accessories, including the *pix32 v5 Base board*, power module *PM02 V3*, and the *Pixhawk 4 GPS/Compass* (UBLOX NEO-M8N).
+Pix32 v5 is sold bundled with a number of different combinations of accessories, including the *pix32 v5 Base board*, power module *PM02 V3*, and the [Pixhawk 4 GPS/Compass](https://shop.holybro.com/pixhawk-4-gps-module_p1094.html) (UBLOX NEO-M8N).

 The content of the box with the *PM02 V3* power module and *Pixhawk 4 GPS/Compass* is shown below.
 The box also includes a pinout guide and power module instructions, and Base board (not shown on the schematic below).

 ![Pix32 v5 Box](../../assets/flight_controller/holybro_pix32_v5/pix32_v5_unboxing_schematics.png)

 ## Wiring Chart Overview

 The image below shows how to connect the most important sensors and peripherals (except the motor and servo outputs).
 We'll go through each of these in detail in the following sections.

 ![Pix32 v5 Wiring Overview](../../assets/flight_controller/holybro_pix32_v5/pix32_v5_wiring_overview.png)

-> **Tip** : More information about available ports can be found [here](http://www.holybro.com/manual/Holybro_PIX32-V5_PINOUTS_V1.1.pdf).
+> **Tip** More information about available ports can be found [here](http://www.holybro.com/manual/Holybro_PIX32-V5_PINOUTS_V1.1.pdf).

 ## Mount and Orient Controller